 - Teaching focus commands like “eye contact” to redirect attention

 Science shows punishment worsens reactivity.
-A study found punitive methods increase aggression, while positive reinforcement strengthens trust5..
-Online training programs, when guided by a canine behavior specialist, offer flexible, low-stress environments.
-These platforms let dogs learn in familiar spaces, reducing stress and enhancing focus7.
+A study found punitive methods increase aggression, while positive reinforcement strengthens trust.
+Online training programs, when guided by a canine behaviour specialist, offer flexible, low-stress environments.
+These platforms let dogs learn in familiar spaces, reducing stress and enhancing focus.

-Remember: reactivity isn’t a behavior to “fix” overnight.
+Remember: reactivity isn’t a behaviour to “fix” overnight.
 It’s a neurological process requiring consistent practice.
 By applying evidence-based techniques, you help your dog rebuild their response—one small step at a time.

-Assessing Your Dog’s Reactive Behavior: A Pre-Training Checklist
+Assessing Your Dog’s Reactive Behaviour: A Pre-Training Checklist

-Before starting dog training for reactive dogs, first understand your dog’s behavior.
-Over 20% of dogs show reactivity, often due to fear or lack of training8.
+Before starting dog training for reactive dogs, first understand your dog’s behaviour.
+Over 20% of dogs show reactivity, often due to fear or lack of training.
 This checklist helps you tackle triggers and pick the best training.

 Identifying Your Dog’s Specific Triggers